-Although West African countries produce over seventy percent of world’s cocoa, I’ll bet you can’t name one African chocolate brand.
+Although West African countries produce over seventy percent of the world’s cocoa, I’ll bet you can’t name one African chocolate brand.
 Why?
 Because most of the Continent’s cocoa is exported to foreign countries that produce their own brands.

 Fortunately, there are now African chocolate makers getting into the game.
 Meet sisters, Priscilla and Kimberly Addison.
 They are the founders of 57 Chocolate, a Ghanaian made chocolate brand.